Syllabus Tune-Up and Peer Review

 Are you satisfied with your syllabus?
 Is your syllabus learner-centered?
 Do you think your syllabus is free from ambiguity?

 If the answer to any of these questions is no, or you are unsure, we invite you to join us in this informal tune-up session.
-Developed at the request of several UofL faculty members, these sessions will allow you to receive guidance that will help develop and strengthen your syllabi in preparation for the upcoming spring semester.
+Developed at the request of several UofL faculty members, this workshop will allow you to receive guidance that will help develop and strengthen your syllabi in preparation for the upcoming spring semester.

-In these low-stress 2-hour sessions, we will discuss the process of reviewing syllabi, and you will have the opportunity to refocus your content with a learner-centered syllabus in mind.
+In this low-stress 2 hour session, we will discuss the process of reviewing syllabi, and you will have the opportunity to refocus your content with a learner-centered syllabus in mind.
 You will also get a chance to review a colleague’s syllabus using a rubric, and leave the session with at least one peer-review of your own syllabus.

 During this session you will: